blacktop/8sleep/README.md

 Available Commands:
-  help        Help about any command off         Turn off the clim8 Pod on          Turn on the clim8 Pod temp        Set the temperature of the clim8 Pod
+  help        Help about any command off         Turn off the Eight Sleep Pod on          Turn on the Eight Sleep Pod temp        Set the temperature of the Eight Sleep Pod

 Flags:
   -e, --email string      Email address